evilmartians/mono/README.md

 ## Download

-Download the latest package from the [releases page](https://github.com/evilmartians/mono/releases).
+Download the latest package from the [releases page](https://github.com/evilmartians/mono/releases) or embed the font from [Google Fonts](https://fonts.google.com/specimen/Martian+Mono).

 ## Styles